makerdao/mips/MIP10/MIP10c3-Subproposal-Template.md

  	- <customer name> <email>

 ### Whitelist
-	- <customer name> - <address(es) to whitelist>
+	- <customer name> - <address(es) to whitelisted>

 ### Requirements
 	For each customer address to be whitelisted:
-		- Is contract source code verified on etherscan? <yes/no>
+		- Is the contract source code verified on etherscan? <yes/no>
-		- Is Oracle data used in a permissioned manner that would prevent parasitic behavior? <yes/no>
+		- Isther  Oracle data used in a permissioned manner that would prevent parasitic behavior? <yes/no>
 		- Is Oracle data written to storage? <yes/no>
 			- If Oracle data is stored, is it stored in a private variable? <yes/no>
 			- If Oracle data is stored, is the value accessible on-chain exclusively by the protocol? <yes/no>